 by Gary Reiss.

 Most people feel disturbed by the political and social problems we see every day yet, at the same time, feel helpless to solve them.
-We feel even more disturbed as we and others give up our personal power in futile attempts to solve these problems.
-We have given our power away to politicians and others who accomplish little or nothing as they serve their own narrow interests.
-People have become apathetic because the world situation is just too overwhelming.
-This book will help you to view the world situation in a way that is not overwhelming.
+This book aims to help you to view the world situation in a way that is not overwhelming.
 It provides ways for you to take back your power for personal growth and social change.

 About the Author